 A new FAIR-type control system is being implemented and operated for the first time in a machine providing real beam conditions and hence will be the perfect occasion to test not only the interplay of the newly implemented tools and concepts but also to scrutinize on the stability of the system.
 Moreover, with the local ion source the ring can also be operated independently.
 This makes it a perfect training environment for the operators crew to get accommodated with the new control system.
 Both allow for valuable feedback on the operational concept well in advance before the commissioning of FAIRs key machines.

 Enormous progress has been achieved in the reassembly of CRYRING@ESR: Assembly and alignment of all ring components has been completed.
 We have started commissioning of the ring since summer 2016.
 The local ion source with 300 keV/u RFQ accelerator as well as the injector beamline from ESR to CRYRING are operating and have both successfully demonstrated ion beam transport to CRYRING.
-A first turn of H2+ ions injected from the local injector into CRYRING could be achieved in October/November 2016.
-Our next steps are to prepare the ultrahigh vacuum conditions and to bring the electron cooler into service.
+Storage of ions is working since September 2017.
+H2+ ions were injected from the local injector into CRYRING and observed in the ring beam diagonistic elements for many seconds, the lifetime was only limited by the vacuum conditions.

 CRYRING@ESR users community